-This is a good time to say, unequivocally, that Black Lives Matter, and that River City Poetry believes in supporting diverse voices and diverse experiences, so that we can all be better people.
+We at River City Poetry believe that Black Lives Matter, and that in supporting diverse voices and diverse experiences, we can all be better people.
 We value our BIPOC readers and contributors.
 We value LGBQ+ narratives, and we acknowledge that there has been a long-standing practice to ignore/silence the queer story, the brown story, the immigrant story, the native story, the nonwhite narrative.
 We stand against racism and the systemic silencing of black voices–especially by “literary” journals.
 We believe in Poetry Worth Sharing from folx that get shut out from other platforms.
 We celebrate the life-affirming power of poetry and the empowerment of voice.

-Whether it relates to protecting your family from infection OR it means fighting for your loved ones by protesting, we would like to see your work from RIGHT NOW, the more recent, the better.
-This is such a dynamic period; February seems very far away.
+Whether it related to protecting family from infection OR fighting for loved ones by protesting, we wanted work from RIGHT NOW, the more recent, the better.

-Normally, we would ask contributors from the last issue to wait a year before submitting again.
-Ignore that.
-We want our regular contributors participating.
-We want to focus on Wichita and Kansas voices for this particular issue, and we want to share new work from new writers, too.
-This is about recording some of our collective experiences in a way that preserves this moment in time.
+We wanted to focus on Wichita and Kansas voices for this particular issue, and we wanted to share new work from new writers, too.
+This was about recording some of our collective experiences in a way that preserved this moment in time.